jonnonz1/nz-statute-book/acts/public/2015/standards-and-accreditation-act-2015.md

     (iii) the review and revision of existing standards:
   (h) to enter into arrangements to develop New Zealand Standards:
   (i) to refer the following to the Board:
-    (i) proposals for membership of standards development committees:
+    (i) proposals for persons to be appointed or removed as members of standards development committees or other development committees:
     (ii) draft standards:
     (iii) proposals to amend, withdraw, or archive standards:
     (iv) proposals to adopt standards developed by other standards organisations: